 The lipedema fat cannot shrink and does not respond to weight loss.
 Unfortunately, calorie restrictions and dieting will not prevent the development of the condition.

 However, it has shown to reduce the size and weight of the fats and hence reduces the likelihood that the disease can progress any further.
 Excess fats typically will remain in the lower extremities, even when strict diet control is controlled.

 Is surgery the right choice?

+Have you been wondering how can lipedema fat be managed?
+Can it be managed through surgery?
 It is definitely an option to consider!
 Multiple surgical techniques have been developed nowadays to remove this type of stubborn fat.
 A surgical approach can successfully minimize the swelling and allow the involved limb(s) to be back to normal size.